clarewest/jekyll_blog/_posts/2020-03-26-upsetr-beyond-the-venn-diagram.md

 ![](/blog/assets/img/beyond-the-venn-diagramunnamed-chunk-12-1.png)

+The sets are shown as rows of a matrix at the bottom, with intersections of sets indicated by connected filled circles, and the number of corresponding elements shown as a bar plot above.

-For this example, I’m going to use [some data](https://github.com/clarewest//blog/blob/master/assets/slams.csv) on tennis Grand Slam winners.
+For this example, I’m using [some data](https://github.com/clarewest//blog/blob/master/assets/slams.csv) on tennis Grand Slam winners.
 The data was scraped [from](https://en.wikipedia.org/wiki/List_of_Grand_Slam_women%27s_singles_champions)